gooa27/gooa27/README.md

-# 👋 Hi, I'm Giannina Olmos
+# 👋 Hi, I'm Giannina

 💼 **Marketing & Communications Professional** with a background in Business Administration, specialization in Neuromarketing, and strong knowledge in Artificial Intelligence.